-Jesus Christ’s last meal has caused much controversy in the Christian world.
+Christ’s last meal has caused much controversy.
+Should we call it Last Supper or Passover?
 Let’s look at the New Testament to separate facts from fiction.

 The most well-known meal ever eaten was undoubtedly the final meal Jesus ate with His disciples before His arrest and crucifixion, commonly called “the Last Supper.”
 The primary sources of information on this event are found in the four Gospels accounts (Matthew 26; Mark 14; Luke 22; John 13) and Paul’s first letter to the Corinthians.